Best Ways to Import Data Into R Language

 Read 4 items

 The scan function can be used to import data.
-The scan function returns a list or a vector while read.table function returns a data frame.
+The scan function returns a list or a vector, while the read.table function returns a data frame.
 It means that the scan function is less useful for imputing “rectangular” type data.

 Reading data from ASCII or plain text files into R as Data Frame